Attracting hummingbirds to your yard is easy!

 Fushia is known for its bell shaped upside down hanging flowers.
 They remind me of Bleeding Hearts

-Aim for partial shade and well draining soil.
+Try Jungle or Garden News varieties, and aim for partial shade and well draining soil.

 8. Petunias